Coordination in distributed networks via coded actions with application to power control

-Unlike the block-Markov schemes used, for instance, in relay channels, in which all nodes may agree on a \emph{fixed} message in the first block at the expense of a small rate loss, the first block must be dealt with more carefully in the case of coordination.
-In fact, Agent 1 must transmit a message defined by the system state realization $\ul{x}_0^{(2)}$, which is unknown to Agent 2.
-Consequently, we have to account for an ``uncoordinated'' transmission in the first block, in which Agent 1 is forced to communicate at rate $\widehat{R}$ that differs from the rate $R$ used in subsequent blocks. \tc{black}{ To characterize $\widehat{R}$, we introduce another joint distribution $\widehat{Q}\in\Delta(\mathcal{X}_0 \times \mathcal{X}_1 \mathcal{X}_2 \times\calY)$ that factorizes as
+Unlike the block-Markov schemes used, for instance, in relay channels, in which all nodes may agree on a \emph{fixed message} in the first block at the expense of a small rate loss, the first block must be dealt with more carefully.
+In fact, we may have to account for an ``uncoordinated'' transmission in the first block, in which Agent 1 may not know the actions $\ul{x}_2$ of Agent 2 and is forced to communicate at rate $\widehat{R}$ that differs from the rate $R$ used in subsequent blocks.
+To characterize $\widehat{R}$, we introduce another joint distribution $\widehat{Q}$ that factorizes as